-Workshop about basic principles of self-defense based on the Muay Thai technique.
-With masters Vagner Coelho and Fabio Coelho (part of the exhibition programming “Os corpos são as obras”).
+Workshop on basic principles of self-defense based on the Muay Thai technique.
+With Vagner Coelho and Fabio Coelho (part of the exhibition programming “Os corpos são as obras”).

 04 July / 4 pm

-Performance: “Maiêutica”, with Raquel Mützenberg at Largo de São Francisco and SAARA.
+Performance: “Maiêutica”, with Raquel Mützenberg at Largo de São Francisco and the SAARA area.
 Feminine subjectivities: about the capacity to be reborn, to give birth again (part of the exhibition programming “Os corpos são as obras”).

 July 4 / 7.30 pm

-Post-pornography: Cine Clube Despina – curated by Andiara Ramos, Nathalia Gonçales and debate/talk with Kleper Reis and Érica Sarmet (part of the exhibition programming “Os corpos são as obras”).
+Despina Cine Club (Post-pornography), curated by Andiara Ramos, Nathalia Gonçales and debate/talk with Kleper Reis and Érica Sarmet (part of the exhibition programming “Os corpos são as obras”).

 July 25 / 7 pm

 Night of naked bodies: naturism.
-Cine Clube Despina shows “A Nativa Solitária”, a film about Luz del Fuego, with Guilherme Altmayer.
+Despina Cine Club presents “A Nativa Solitária“, a film about Luz del Fuego, with Guilherme Altmayer.
 Fuxicu and cu yoga, radical freedom with Kleper Reis (part of the exhibition programming “Os corpos são as obras”).

 July 27 / 7 pm

-NAVALHA: Manicure show with Ana Matheus Abbade, Uhura BQueer, Vinicius Pinto Rosa, Ventura Profana & Jhonatta Vicente, Frozen 2000, Gabriel Junqueira, Ricardo Càstro (programming part of the exhibition “Bodies are the works”).
+NAVALHA: Manicure Show with Ana Matheus Abbade, Uhura BQueer, Vinicius Pinto Rosa, Ventura Profana & Jhonatta Vicente, Frozen 2000, Gabriel Junqueira, Ricardo Càstro (part of the exhibition programming “Os corpos são as obras”).

 August and September